 As another old mantra goes, “it’s better to have it and not need it, than to need it and not have it.”
 Check out Streamlight's full line of flashlights for more products that will help you get out of the woods when you’re in need.

-Brian Osborn is a Regional Sales Manager in Streamlight’s LE and Sporting Goods division.
-He’s a former Law Enforcement Officer who spent time as a Patrol Officer, SWAT Officer (Entry and Sniper), Firearms Instructor and Academy Instructor.
+Brian Osborn is a Regional Sales Manager in Streamlight’s Law Enforcement/Sporting Goods division.
+He’s a former Law Enforcement Officer who spent time as a Patrol Officer, SWAT Officer (Entry and Sniper), Firearms Instructor, and Academy Instructor.